 Ulcer Performance Index = (Annualized Return(Issue) - Annualized Return(Low Risk Base)) / Ulcer Index

-The Ulcer Performance Index is a very good measure of the risk adjusted return of an investment.
-It measures how well an investment outperforms a low risk basis compared with the amount of ulcers it gives you.
+The Ulcer Performance Index is a very good measure of the risk-adjusted return of an investment.
+It measures how well an investment outperforms a low-risk basis compared with the number of ulcers it gives you.
 The higher the value, the better the investment.

 Yield = Sum of all Income Dividends for past 12 months / Current Security Price

 Yield is the ratio of income distributions a security paid in the past 12 months divided by the current share price of the security.

 Total Yield = Sum of ALL Dividends for past 12 months / Current Security Price

 Total Yield is the ratio of all the distributions a security paid in the past 12 months divided by the current share price of the security.

 Yield and Total Yield are different.
 The Yield will show you the percentage of the share price an investor received as an income dividends.

 Total Yield includes yield from all distributions: income PLUS long and short capital gains.